-This is an anthology of writings by the architectural critic Kenneth Frampton.
-It brings together 25 essays and writings from the 1970s to 2001, which focus on 20th-century architecture, dealing with themes and movements in architecture, built works and the architects responsible for these buildings.
+This anthology of writings by the architectural critic Kenneth Frampton brings together his most influential essays from the last 35 years.
+The essays focus on twentieth-century architecture, dealing with diverse themes and movements, built works and the architects responsible for these buildings.

 "synopsis" may belong to another edition of this title.